 The exams will consist of problems where you will be expected to show and/or explain your thinking.
 Problems will be similar in nature to the problems we work in class, but short enough to be completed in the time given.
-The final exam will include a reflection due at the start of the final exam.
 The dates and times for the midterm and final exam are given below.
 Please mark them on your calendar now so as to avoid conflicts.
 If a conflict arises, please contact me as soon as possible to resolve it.
 No make-up exams will be given without prior arrangement.

 Students arriving late to any exam will not be given additional time.
-Students arriving more than 20 minutes late to Midterm 1 or 2, or arriving more than 45 minutes late to the final exam will be turned away and will receive zero credit for the exam.
+Students arriving more than 35 minutes late to Midterm 1 or 2, or arriving more than 45 minutes late to the final exam will be turned away and will receive zero credit for the exam.